adioshun/gitBook_DeepDrive/paper2017-segmetation-automateddriving.md

 - Having image semantics without localization is not very useful.

-#### A. 1) Depth using Structure from Motion(SFM): The straightforward approach to augment localization is to have a parallelindependent path for computing dense depth using a standardmethod like structure from motion (SFM) and then augmentingthe depth to localize the objects.
+#### A. Depth using Structure from Motion(SFM)

+- The straightforward approach to augment localization is to have a parallel independent path for computing dense depth using a standard method like structure from motion (SFM) and then augmenting the depth to localize the objects.

-Dense depth is computedto understand the spatial geometry of the scene.
+Dense depth is computed to understand the spatial geometry of the scene.

-AccurateDepth should help in semantic segmentation and could bepassed on as an extra channel.
+Accurate Depth should help in semantic segmentation and could be passed on as an extra channel.

 However, SFM estimates arequite noisy and also the algorithm variations over time couldaffect the training of the network.